0xDones/tfgen/README.md

 ## Usage

-Let's assume we have the following structure:
+Let's assume we have the following structure in our [monorepo](https://github.com/refl3ction/terraform-monorepo-example):

 ```md
 .